 - Roll the coated jalapeno in breadcrumbs until covered.

 - Place the Rattlesnake Bites in the freezer for at least 30 minutes.
 This will firm up the filling, making it easier to fry the bites.

-- Deep fry in hot oil until golden brown.
+- Deep fry in hot oil for a few minutes or until golden brown.